darekvu/darekvu/README.md

 I believe in continuous learning and self-improvement.
 Here are some areas I'm currently focusing on:

--   Advanced Java concepts like multithreading and concurrency
 - Microservices architecture and deployment with Docker and Kubernetes
--   Enhancing my skills in database optimization and management
-- Prompt Engineering
-- Spring Security
+- Data Science and Machine learning

 ## 🚀 Future Goals